-We invest in and lend on industrial/logistics, multi-family and other housing, media content production studios, data centers, life science, office, retail, hotel properties, mixed-use properties, land and land development and other real estate or infrastructure assets.
+We invest in and lend on industrial/logistics, multi-family and other housing, media content production studios, data centers, life science, office, retail, hotel properties, mixed-use properties, land and land development, and other real estate or infrastructure assets.

 Industrial/Logistics.
 Our industrial/logistics strategy is based on developing, acquiring and/or financing warehouse properties in major distribution markets and in the logistics path of major population centers with strong long-term demand prospects.
+We focus primarily on build-to-suit or build-to-core developments as well as acquisitions to achieve stabilized, substantially-leased properties.
+We also pursue Investments in assets with current vacancies or opportunities with near-term lease rollovers at below-market rents, which can be purchased at below replacement cost.
 A significant segment of our activity is driven by the rapidly growing demand for warehouse and distribution space from e-commerce firms and their supply chain partners and suppliers.

 Multi-Family and Other Housing.
 Our multi-family and other housing strategy is to develop, acquire or lend on well-built, well-located assets in markets with good long-term economic and demographic fundamentals.
 Our Investments include all classes of multifamily rental housing, institutional-quality housing land development, senior or age-restricted housing, student housing, or other product types within the housing umbrella, and span the demand base from premium, workforce and affordable housing.
+Certain housing Investments include ground-up development, land development or substantial renovation (e.g. re-positioning or redeveloping an Investment, such as renovating existing apartment projects or converting a commercial property to apartments).
 Our acquisition strategy in the sector focuses on acquiring Investments below replacement cost that offer a chance to add value through renovation and enhanced property management.